fwmechanic/k_edit/README.md

 # Historical Notes

 K is heavily based upon Microsoft's [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) (a.k.a.
 "Microsoft Editor", released as `M.EXE` for DOS, and `MEP.EXE` for OS/2 and Windows NT), which was first released, and which I first started using, in 1988.
-[According to a member of the 1990 Windows "NT OS/2" development team](http://blogs.msdn.com/b/larryosterman/archive/2009/08/21/nineteen-years-ago-today-1990.aspx):
+[According to Larry Osterman, a member of the 1990 Windows "NT OS/2" development team](http://blogs.msdn.com/b/larryosterman/archive/2009/08/21/nineteen-years-ago-today-1990.aspx):

 > Programming editor -- what editor will we have?
 Need better than a simple
 > system editor (Better than VI!)
 [They ended up with ["M"](http://www.texteditors.org/cgi-bin/wiki.pl?M), the "Microsoft